isaacko2006/fall2025-CSF-iko2/csf_assign03/README.txt

 Gavin Simurdiak: Adjusted Isaac's original main.cpp, added error checking for parameter arguments and file not opening, stores contents of file to variables and output to cout

 Milestone 2:
 Isaac Ko: Implemented sets in the cache, blocks in each set, bytes in each block, and helped with LRU.
+Created write-through or write-back.
 Gavin Simurdiak: Completed implementation of LRU and performed error checking on all functions.
+Created write-allocate or no-write-allocate.

 TODO (for MS3): best cache report